dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 .. _`Download this file`: ../_static/overloading/normalise.py

-The function :py:func:`normalise(func)` normalises the vector form of a fenics function, then returns a the fenics function form of that normalised vector.
+The function :py:data:`normalise(func)` normalises the vector form of a fenics function, then returns a the fenics function form of that normalised vector.
 A simple fenics program that uses this function might look like this: